deadoceans/deadoceans.github.io/about.md

 Software Engineer specializing in Qt/QML, embedded systems, Linux, and general desktop and touchscreen application development.

-Ironically skeptical of technology and the impact it is having on the human psyche.
+Ironically skeptical of technology and the impact it is having on the human soul.

 Zero social media and an advocate of privacy and a focused and meaningful life lived by a personal sense of what is right.